 All of this is available in multiple European languages, smashing that pesky language barrier the mainstream media so fear.

 The target audience of Euro Babble splits into two very distinct and diametrically opposed audiences.
 1) European affairs experts and practitioners, who are looking for an alternative take on Europe and the EU, supplementing the mainstream media they consume, such a POLITICO, EurActiv or EUObserver.

-2) Everyday citizens across Europe, particularly in rural and peripheral regions, who don’t speak multiple languages and don’t travel a lot and limited to no exposure to the rest of Europe or the “EU bubble”.
+2) Everyday citizens across Europe, particularly in rural and peripheral regions, who don’t speak multiple languages and don’t travel a lot and have limited to no exposure to the rest of Europe or the “EU bubble”.